tasmota/docs/docs/FAQ.md

 Other cause can be of electrical nature.
 If you have connected an external switch using long wires they can pick up stray signals and cause the voltage on the GPIO to vary.
 [Solution here](Expanding-Tasmota#electrical-considerations)

-### Device resets to defaults every minute or so
-Your device may be in a boot loop - a restart caused by any exception or watchdog timer within less than `BOOT_LOOP_TIME` (_default 10 seconds_).
-The number of boot loops allowed before beginning to reset settings is determined by [`SetOption36`](Commands.md#setoption36).
-When Tasmota reaches this situation, it will begin restoring default settings as follows:
-- 1<sup>st</sup> restart: disable ESP8285 generic GPIOs interfering with flash SPI
-- 2<sup>nd</sup> restart: disable rules causing boot loop
-- 3<sup>rd</sup> restart: disable all rules
-- 4<sup>th</sup> restart: reset user defined GPIOs to disable any attached peripherals
-- 5<sup>th</sup> restart: reset module to Sonoff Basic (1)

 ### Cannot find my device in Modules

 If you flashed a device which is not listed in the Modules list, use [Templates](Templates) to configure your device.
 Try looking for it first in the [Templates Repository](http://templates.blakadder.com).